How To Edit Your WordPress User Profile

 Google Hangouts is an instant messaging and video chat platform developed by Google.
 It replaces three products that Google had implemented concurrently within its services, including Google Talk, Google+ Messenger (formerly: Huddle), and Hangouts, a video chat system present within Google+ …

-Tip: If you plan to run webinars on your website using Google Hangouts, then check out this article we’ve written about a great plugin that lets you manage a business-level video conferencing platform on your site using Google Hangouts:
+Tip: If you plan to run webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site with Google Hangouts:

-After you have set this up, a link to the author displaying your selected nickname gets added to every post published on your site …
+Once you have done this, a link to the author displaying your specified nickname is added to every blog post published on your site …

-Clicking on the author link takes your blog visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see other blog posts that you (or other authors) have published …
+Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see what other posts that you (or other users) have published …

-You can also add links and simple text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …
+You can also add links and basic formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …

-This can be done by inserting HTML formatted content into the About Yourself > Biographical Info box in your Profile section …
+This is done by adding HTML formatted text into the About Yourself > Biographical Info text area in your Profile section …

 - Google Talk